ethanttlee/DSC180AQuarter1Project/README.md

 unzip 1000G.EUR.22.vcf.zip
 ```

-Following the retrieval of the data, open the jupyter notebook and run the cells in chronological order.
+Following the retrieval of the data, open the jupyter notebook and run the cells in order.
 Explanations for what each cell does are provided in the comments within the code.